Should we hurt 300,000 soy farmers to help 150,000 steelworkers?

 "If you look at communities in distress because of trade, there's a ripple effect," said Reinsch.
 "The people who are prosperous run out of money, and that erodes the tax base."

-Trump says he is taking these measures to protect workers in the steel and metal industries, whose workers largely voted for him.
+Trump says he is taking these measures to protect workers in the steel and metal industries, who workers largely voted for him.

 But other voters in "Trump country" wonder whether the president is fulfilling the campaign promise that they want him to.